 UVA Health researcher Ken Walsh, PhD, working with colleagues in Sweden and Japan, identified a causal relationship between Y chromosome loss and cardiac fibrosis, dysfunction, and mortality in men.
 They published their findings in the journal Science.

-“Men live 6 years less than women in industrialized counties,” Walsh says.
+“Men live 6 years less than women in industrialized countries,” Walsh says.
 “Most of this mortality occurs past age 50.
 It appears that men biologically age faster.
 Our ongoing studies focus on understanding the underlying basis of biological age.”

 Mouse Models, Biobank Analysis Confirm Findings